noelboss/AdminThemeBoss/README.md

 ## Change Log

-See [CHANGELOG.md](https://github.com/noelboss/AdminThemeBoss/blob/master/CHANGELOG.md) file for full change log.
+Checkout the [Releases Page and subscribe to updates](http://releases.noelboss.com/adminthemeboss) or take a look at the [CHANGELOG.md](https://github.com/noelboss/AdminThemeBoss/blob/master/CHANGELOG.md) file for a full change log.

 ## Modify yourself